hazimehh/L0Group/readme.md

+## Grouped Variable Selection with Discrete Optimization
+### Hussein Hazimeh, Rahul Mazumder, and Peter Radchenko

+More details will be added soon.

 ## Installation
-Our package is written in Python 3.
+The package is written in Python 3.
 It requires the following prerequisites:
 - numpy
 - scipy
 - numba